 This is the most common pitfall for millennials.
 You’ll feel invincible when it comes to health or to ignore the possibility of the medical emergency.
 This invincibility turns out costly, as medical bills are the major cause of personal bankruptcy.
 Try to get out of this mindset and be prepared for any sort of emergency with proper savings.

 Once you’ll move out of your parents’ place, everyday bills become a harsh reality and out of all bills, smaller ones are the most dangerous.
 This is because young people tend to overlook them and these bills which seem insignificant to become significant as soon as you let them fester.
 Most bills can be paid online so try to clear up all the bills that are fixed like cable, Netflix, Internet, credit cards and insurance.
 With this, you’ll have a peace of mind at the end of the month and you can focus more on your saving goals.

 Not Maintaining Credit

-A credit score is a three digit number between 301 and 850 which is based on how you’ve used credit in the past, and the higher your score, it’s better for you.
-Usually your credit score shouldn’t dip below 650 as it’ll make you less trustworthy and less deserving for the best rates among potential creditors.
-If you’ve maintained your credit score early on, it’ll allow you to make a big purchase that rely on credit score to prove your capability of making your payments on time.
+A credit score is a three-digit number between 301 and 850 which is based on how you’ve used credit in the past, and the higher your score, it’s better for you.
+Usually, your credit score shouldn’t dip below 650 as it’ll make you less trustworthy and less deserving of the best rates among potential creditors.
+If you’ve maintained your credit score early on, it’ll allow you to make a big purchase that relies on credit score to prove your capability of making your payments on time.
 Start by selecting a proper credit card for your expenditures and make sure to clear off the full payment every month to avoid debts.

 Life expectancy is also increasing which means your retirement period will also be longer compared to previous generations.
 Unfortunately, this means more resources to cover in that increased time period.
 Therefore it’s really important for millennials to avoid making dumb financial mistakes and start their early savings.